byeoh100/blackjack/README.md

 # blackjack
-# ascii blackjack game
-# all features except for splits
+ASCII blackjack game.
+Has all features except for splits